Kartik-com/Portfolio/README.md

 - Technologies Used: HTML , CSS , JS , MySQL and Visual Studio Code.
 - GitHub Repository: [Link to the project repository]

-#### [Project Name 2]
+#### Human Pose Detection

-- Description: Briefly describe the project, its purpose, and your role in it.
+- Description: The Human Pose Detection project with Brainy Pi demonstrates the fusion of hardware and software technologies to create an intelligent system capable of understanding and interpreting human body poses.
+It opens doors to a range of applications, from improving fitness routines to enhancing human- computer interaction in various domains.
-- Technologies Used: List the languages, frameworks, and tools used.
+- Technologies Used: Python , Brainy Pi Scripting Language , OpenCV (Python and C++) , Brainy Pi and Camera module compatible with Brainy Pi.
 - GitHub Repository: [Link to the project repository]

 ---